pritipriya-dasbehera/pritipriya-dasbehera.github.io/_projects/Izhikevich.md

 ---
 layout: page
-title: Interactive Izhikevich Neuron Model
+title: Izhikevich Neuron Model
-description: Interactive visualization of neuronal spiking dynamics
+description: Visualisation of neuronal spiking dynamics
 img: assets/img/projects/izhikevich_plot-dark.png
-importance: 10
+importance: 5
 category: research
 chart:
   plotly: true
 ---

-## Izhikevich Neuron Model

 The Izhikevich model is a simple yet biologically plausible model of neuronal spiking dynamics.
 It is given by the equations: